Some iPhone SE 3 users are having a great experience, but others have run into problems.

 If you’d rather explain your issue in person, take your new phone into your local Apple Store.
 If you’ve got an Apple Store in your area, you’ll want to schedule a Genius Bar appointment.

-If your problem is serious, Apple might offer you a replacement because your phone is currently under warranty.
+If your problem is serious, Apple might offer you a replacement because your phone may be under warranty.

 iOS Downgrade Status